-7.1 Monitoring Techniques
+6.1 Monitoring techniques

-7.1.1 Surface Movement
+6.1.1 Surface movement

 Conventional survey techniques have been in use for many decades to provide surface subsidence survey data - typically along nominated survey lines with regularly spaced measuring stations (pegs hammered into the ground, to refusal) that are usually aligned across extraction panels to a point beyond the projected angle of draw on each side, and also in the longitudinal direction above the centreline of panels.
-Precise levelling plus theodolite surveys enable vertical deformation to be measured at each station, together with horizontal deformation between adjacent stations in order to determine mining-induced strains (tensile or compressive) over a bay length.
+Precise levelling and theodolite surveys enable vertical deformation to be measured at each station, together with horizontal deformation between adjacent stations in order to determine mining-induced strains (tensile or compressive) over a bay length.

 The advent of GPS (Global Positioning System) satellite monitoring then enabled direct positioning data to be collected for any installed station, without the need for a full survey to be conducted.
-Accuracy of GPS monitoring varies and has improved with recent satellite technologies and when more than one receival station is used (Differential GPS).
+The accuracy of GPS monitoring varies; it has improved with recent satellite technologies and when more than one receival station is used (differential GPS).
 It is typically of the order of ± 10 mm or better.
-Without the need to place survey stations in readily accessible lines with regular spacing, GPS monitoring sites can be located wherever they are required, within reason, to enable far more data to be collected.
+Reducing the need to place survey stations in readily accessible lines with regular spacing, GPS monitoring sites can be located wherever they are required, within reason, to enable far more data to be collected.

-7.1.1.1 Remote Sensing and Airborne Techniques
+6.1.1.1 Remote sensing and airborne techniques

-There is a range of satellite and related aerial techniques that now offer mine operators the opportunity for a much more complete coverage of surface subsidence monitoring - compared to that available either from conventional line surveys, or even point-located GPS data collection.
+A range of satellite and related aerial techniques now offer mine operators the opportunity for much more complete coverage of surface subsidence monitoring, compared to that available from conventional line surveys or even point-located GPS data collection.

-DInSAR (Differential Interferometric Synthetic Aperture Radar) - In ideal conditions, DInSAR provides a radar scan of a nominated region of the Earth's surface every time the selected satellite passes over.
-Without the need for any installed measuring stations, it provides a 100% coverage of changes in surface deformation, resulting in the ability to survey the time-dependent change in the surface subsidence profile as mining moves through an area.
-It also offers the opportunity to back-track and source earlier data from prior to mining to establish a baseline dataset, even when conventional surveying had not been undertaken - provided the satellite service was in place at the time.
+DInSAR (Differential Interferometric Synthetic Aperture Radar) provides - in ideal conditions - a radar scan of a nominated region of the Earth's surface every time the selected satellite passes over.
+Without the need for any installed measuring stations, it provides 100% coverage of changes in surface deformation, resulting in the ability to survey the time-dependent change in the surface subsidence profile as mining moves through an area.
+It also offers the opportunity to back-track and source pre-mining data to establish a baseline dataset.
+Even when conventional surveying was not undertaken before mining, the earlier data can be collected provided the satellite service was in place at the time.

-According to the Geoscience Australia website (https://www.ga.gov.au/scientific-topics/positioning-navigation/geodesy/, accessed 06.04.2022) "InSAR can identify surface movements of millimetre to centimetre scale with high spatial resolution".
+According to the Geoscience Australia website, 'InSAR can identify surface movements of millimetre to centimetre scale with high spatial resolution'.
 This level of resolution depends on the particular satellite signals and processing used, as well as the nature of the surface area under surveillance.
 InSAR is not normally used or suitable for horizontal subsidence deformation detection, and it would be reasonable to claim vertical survey accuracies of the order of several centimetres rather than millimetres.

-A significant benefit of DInSAR is that past data can be retrospectively purchased from the satellite providers to provide original baseline surface terrain data prior to mining (subject to existence of satellite coverage in the location at the time).
-By then viewing different time epochs of data, relative to the progression of mining extraction, a very effective array of timelapse images of the development of surface subsidence can be viewed and quantitatively analysed on a regional basis.
+A significant benefit of DInSAR is that past data can be retrospectively purchased from the satellite providers to provide original baseline surface terrain data from before mining (subject to the existence of satellite coverage in the location at the time).
+By viewing data from different time epochs, relative to the progression of mining extraction, a very effective array of time-lapse images of the development of surface subsidence can be obtained and quantitatively analysed on a regional basis.

 However, one of the biggest drawbacks of DInSAR is its inability to discriminate adequately and achieve acceptable resolution in regions of high surface vegetation and/or steep terrain/slopes.
-For this reason, its level of acceptance has been limited in Australia to date, for mine subsidence survey applications.
+For this reason, its level of acceptance for mine subsidence survey applications has been limited in Australia to date.